Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Dips

-The peaks and dips performance of these over-ears are alright.
-Most of the most severe peaks and dips are in the treble range, although the peak in the mid to high-bass adds extra punch and boom to audio.
-There's some driver mismatch, and the left driver is more affected by a dip in the low-treble, which hurts vocals and instruments.
+The peaks and dips performance of these over-ears is good, indicating they control their sound profile well for the most part.
+The bass and mids are rather smooth, with a slight bump in the mid-bass relative to the rest of the range, adding a bit of punch, while the center of the mids dips a little, pushing down leads a tiny bit.
+However, the most severe peaks and dips are in the treble range.
+There's a bit of driver mismatch, and the left driver is more affected by a dip in the low-treble, which hurts vocals and instruments.
 The mid-treble is uneven, resulting in dull or piercing sibilants like hi-hats, depending on the frequency.

 7.9